ai/webp-in-css/README.md

 You can check `postcss.config.js` in the project root, `"postcss"` section in `package.sjson` or `postcss` in bundle config.

-If you doesn’t have it already, add PostCSS to your bundle:
+If you don’t have it already, add PostCSS to your bundle:

 * For webpack see [postcss-loader] docs.
-* For Parcel just create `postcss.config.js` file.
+* For Parcel create `postcss.config.js` file.
   It already has PostCSS support.
 * For Gulp check [gulp-postcss] docs.